sbuyevich/blazor/my-class/.design/brd.md

 When the landing page loads, the app reads the school and class from the class code, stores the current class context for later pages, and shows the school and class names in the app header.
 The teacher works only with students from the current class.

-If the landing page class code is missing or invalid, the app shows an error message.
+If the class code is missing or invalid and no class context has already been loaded, the app shows an error message through the shared class-context view and app header.
+There is not a separate `/class-error` page in the current code.

 ## Roles